-Unit Testing: Definition, Examples, and Critical Best Practices
+Unit Testing: Definition, Examples and Best Practices

 Unit testing is a fundamental part of software programming, so it should be known by everyone interested in coding.
 What is unit testing, though?
 To give a brief definition of unit testing, it refers to the scrutinization of the smallest testable parts of a software application.
 In this way, the function of a software’s smallest units could be tested before they are integrated into each other.